-Replacement of a User Role Signing Private Key
+Replacement of a XML Signing Private Key

-The procedures for revoking an Organisation Certificate associated with a User Role Signing Private Key that is Compromised or suspected of being Compromised is laid out in SEC Appendix D - SMKI RAPP and SEC Appendix B - Organisation Certificate Policy.
+The procedures for revoking an Organisation Certificate associated with an XML Signing Private Key that is Compromised is laid out in SEC Appendix D - SMKI RAPP section 8.2.

-User Role Signing Private Key destruction considerations
+XML Signing Private Key destruction considerations

-In accordance with Section 3.3.1 of Appendix AD of the SEC, each User Role Signing Private Key must be a separate dedicated Key that is not be used for communication with Devices (i.e. different to that used to sign the GBCS Payload within Signed Pre-Commands).
+XML Signing Private Keys should not be capable of being used to sign any Commands pursuant to GBCS.
+In accordance with Section 3.3.1 of Appendix AD of the SEC, it is a requirement on Parties that each XML Signing Private Key must be a separate dedicated Key that is not be used for communication with Devices (i.e. different to that used to sign the GBCS Payload within Signed Pre-Commands).
+However, this separation is not currently a requirement in relation to DCC.

+XML Signing Private Keys should also be different to any other Private Keys within the scope of this document.
+For Parties, such other Private Keys would have a key usage of key agreement only, as per the Organisation Certificate Policy, and so they cannot be used for any Digital Signature purpose.

+Thus, recovery in relation to XML Signing Private Keys should be capable of being independent of other recovery methods.
+However, if the Compromise, or suspected Compromise, extends to Private Keys whose recovery is dealt with by other sections in this document, careful consideration should be given to the timing and sequencing of those other recovery steps, with steps to destroy XML Signing Private Keys and revoke associated Certificates.

+To illustrate with the example of an XML Signing Private Key used by a Supplier Party to sign Service Requests:

-Should a User Role Signing Private Key be destroyed and the associated Organisation Certificate be revoked prior to either Method 1 or Method 2 recovery on a related Private Key being carried out, this will prevent the User from having Service Requests and Signed Pre-Commands being successfully processed by the DCC until User Role Signing Private Key has been replaced and the corresponding replacement Organisation Certificate has been created and has been notified to the DCC.
+Should the XML Signing Private Key be destroyed or the associated Organisation Certificate be revoked prior to either Method 1 or Method 2 recovery on a related Private Key being carried out, this would prevent the User from having Service Requests and Signed Pre-Commands successfully processed by the DCC until the XML Signing Private Key has been replaced and the corresponding replacement Organisation Certificate has been created by the DCC.
 This is the case even if the Private Key used to Digitally Sign the GBCS Payload held within Signed Pre-Commands has not been destroyed and the corresponding Organisation Certificate has not been revoked.

-Therefore it is important for Subscribers to consider the sequence of Private Key destruction and Organisation Certificate revocation when in a recovery scenario.
+Therefore, it is important for Subscribers to consider the sequence of Private Key destruction and Organisation Certificate revocation when in such a recovery scenario.
+Specifically the Subscriber shall consider the Recovery Action Risks before undertaking such steps.

 Periodic testing of the SMKI Recovery Procedure